Estimate Time7 min

 Key takeaways

-It’s been nearly 2 years since inflation’s dramatic recent peak in June of 2022, when the US inflation rate flirted with double-digit territory for the first time in a generation.
+It’s been nearly 3 years since inflation’s peak in June of 2022, when the US inflation rate neared double-digit territory for the first time in a generation.

-While inflation has come down significantly since then, progress in reducing the rise of prices has slowed.
+While inflation has come down significantly since then, progress in reducing the rise of prices appears to have stalled, with some measures of inflation ticking back up in recent months.

 Viewpoints sat down recently with Collin Crownover, PhD, the lead inflation analyst on Fidelity’s Asset Allocation Research Team, for a candid chat about his outlook.
-Here are excerpts from our conversation about where inflation goes from here, whether the low-inflation era might be gone for good, and why your coffee runs might get more expensive this year.
+Here are excerpts from our conversation about where inflation may go this year, how much potential policy changes might move the needle, and why it’s not uncommon to see a “second wave” of inflation following an initial high-inflation period.

 Fidelity Viewpoints